What is a Pest?

 Integrated Pest Management (IPM)

-The City of St. Albert has developed its own IPM plan which is used to prevent and manage all pest problems within St. Albert.
+The City of St. Albert has developed its IPM plan, which is used to prevent and manage all pest problems within St. Albert.
 It promotes healthy vegetation and guides pest control activities on all public land and within civic structures and facilities.

 One of the goals of this policy is to keep pests at acceptable levels through effective, economical and environmentally sound methods.

-To join this registry please download and complete the form below and email to Kevin Veenstra, Weed & Pest Team Lead at email@example.com
+To join this registry, please download and complete the form below and email to Kevin Veentra, Weed & Pest Team Lead at email@example.com

 Trapping For Residents

 The City of St. Albert currently does not trap any pests on private property for residents.
 However, Public Works can provide advice on how to remove wildlife from their property, as well as tips on where to purchase specific traps and how to use them effectively.

 To help deal with an excessive magpie and gopher population, Public Works is making available magpie and gopher traps for residents with these pest problems.
 If you would like to obtain one or find out more details, please contact Public Works at 780-459-1557.
 They will gather your information and have someone from the City’s Pest Control department respond to your call.

 - The City of St. Albert will only remove those found on public lands, such as parks, schoolyards, playgrounds, around City buildings, etc.

 - Should you have a problem with a nest or swarm, please consult the Yellow Pages to contact a private pest control company (the City does not endorse any specific companies).